DataMa-Solutions/docs/tip_of_the_week_fr.md

 ---
-title: Tips of the week !
+title: Tips of the week!
 In French
 layout: feed
 feed_name: totw_fr
 description: |